-- Identify funding opportunities, from January 2010 directly securing approximately \$30million for the Hunter; - Link with other key stakeholders, so far leading 55 regionally significant projects and partnering on planning and service delivery programs; - Help the region attract new industry and investment, including an annual Hunter Investment Prospectus and regional promotional tools; and - Implement strategies to address the unique priorities of the Hunter, for instance to proactively support innovation and recognise excellence in innovation through the Hunter Innovation Scorecard.
+- Identify funding opportunities, from January 2010 directly securing approximately \$850million for the Hunter; - Link with other key stakeholders, so far leading 55 regionally significant projects and partnering on planning and service delivery programs; - Help the region attract new industry and investment, including an annual Hunter Investment Prospectus and regional promotional tools; and - Implement strategies to address the unique priorities of the Hunter, for instance to proactively support innovation and recognise excellence in innovation through the Hunter Innovation Scorecard and Smart Specialisation Strategy (S3) for the Hunter Region.

-The RDA Hunter Committee has developed the Hunter Regional Plan 2013 - 2023, which sets out the vision for the Hunter, articulates the drivers of change, identifies strengths and weaknesses and opportunities, and lists priorities for action - local solutions for local problems.
+The Hunter Plan for Regional Growth 2016-2019: Economic Development Strategy for the Hunter, prepared by the Board of RDA Hunter, is the 4th Plan for the Hunter that represents the region as a coherent and interconnected whole.
+In setting out the vision for the Hunter, this Plan articulates the drivers of change, identifies strengths, weaknesses, opportunities and priorities for action - local solutions for local problems.

-In developing this Plan, RDA Hunter has looked beyond regional boundaries to envision the region's future and taken into account a range of information.
-This Plan, also informs Commonwealth and State policy and program development, helping Government to respond to the Hunter Region's unique challenges and opportunities.
+In developing this Plan, RDA Hunter has looked beyond regional boundaries to envision the region's future and has taken into account a range of information.
+This Plan, also informs Commonwealth and State policy and program development, helping Government to respond to the Hunter region's unique challenges and prospects.